rnwst/easy-languages-dict/DEVELOPMENT.md

 ## TBD

 ### High Priority:
-- show translations both with and without context
 - fix AJAX page navigation
 - implement time navigation to sentence beginning by pressing left arrow key
 - replace `getLangData()` with a constructor returning an object of class `lang`